 Learn more about using Google Workspace and AppSheet together here.

-In addition to Google Sheets and Google Drive, AppSheet apps can connect to hosted Excel files, Cloud SQL, Apigee, Azure SQL, AWS, Salesforce objects, Smartsheet, OData, and more.
+Besides AppSheet's native data source, AppSheet databases, apps can connect to various data sources.
+These include: Google Sheets, Google Drive, Microsoft Excel files, Cloud SQL, Apigee, Microsoft Azure SQL, AWS, Salesforce objects, Smartsheet, OData, and more.

 Yes, ‘unbranded’ apps are versions of AppSheet apps that can be published directly to the iOS App Store and Android Play store.
 Learn more about unbranded white label apps.